patrickoser/social-app/README.md

     When a user likes a post the like needs to grab the id of the post, as well as, the username/userId of the person liking it.

 Currently:
-    When trying to create a post the user object info is undefined within DataContext, meaning the user object is not being passed properly from AuthContext, or there is an issue with the way the user object is defined.
+    The user object is not being defined properly within AuthContext.

     When userdata is pulled from firebase in Profile it grabs Everything associated with the usernames collection.
 When the users posts are being pulled/mapped in the Feed below they are not found.
 Posts are located in a seperate collection and there is no username/userId associating it with the user who created it.
 Add the username of the posts creator upon each posts creation.
 That way you can pull all the posts of one user at a time and populate their profile with only their posts.